-The central idea, which was fundamental to Renaissance thought, was the unity of the system and the consequent omnipresence of the Deity.
-For me, this idea is represented on the First Degree Board by a group of three symbols, which are called, collectively, the "Ornaments of the Lodge".
+A central idea fundamental to Renaissance thought was the unity of the system and the consequent omnipresence of the Deity.
+For me, this idea is represented on the First Degree Board by a group of three symbols which are called, collectively, the "Ornaments of the Lodge".
 The fact that the Masons who formulated our symbolism gathered these three objects into a single group seems to require that we consider them together and in relationship to each other.
-The Ornaments of the Lodge are the Blazing Star or Glory, the Chequered Pavement, and the Indented, Tessellated Border, and I will suggest that they are all intended to refer to the Deity.
-The Blazing Star or Glory is found in the center of the picture.
-We can be sure it is not a representation of what astronomers today would call a "stellar object".
-Stellar objects (stars) are to be found with the Moon in the upper left of the picture.
-In fact, the Blazing Star or Glory is a straightforward heraldic representation of the Deity.
-If you are in the United States while reading this article, you will be carrying a similar representation with you at the moment.
-You have only to reach in your pocket, pull out a Dollar bill, and examine the obverse of the Great Seal of the United States.
+The Ornaments of the Lodge are the Blazing Star or Glory, the Chequered Pavement, and the Indented, Tessellated Border.
+I will suggest that they are all intended to refer to the Deity.
+The Blazing Star or Glory is a straightforward heraldic representation of the Deity.

+Each of you will be carrying a similar representation.
+You have only to reach in your pocket, pull out a dollar bill, and examine the obverse of the Great Seal of the United States.
 You will see the Deity represented there in the same manner.
-The Blazing Star or Glory, shown on the First Degree board in the Heavens, represents the Deity as It is, in all Its Glory, as It projects Itself into existence.
+The Blazing Star, shown in the Heavens, represents the Deity as It is, in all Its Glory, as It projects Itself into existence.
 The Chequered Pavement represents the Deity as It is perceived to be at the opposite pole of consciousness, here on Earth in ordinary life.
-The light and dark squares represent paired opposites, a mixture of mercy and justice, reward and punishment, passion and analysis, vengeance and loving kindness.
-They also represent the human experience of life, light and dark, good and evil, easy and difficulty.
+The light and dark squares represent paired opposites, a mixture of mercy and justice, reward and punishment, vengeance and loving kindness.
+They also represent the human experience of life, light and dark, good and evil, easy and difficult.
 But that is only how it is perceived.
 The squares are not the symbol; the Pavement is the symbol.
 The light and dark squares fit together with exact nicety to form the Pavement, a single thing, a unity.
-The whole is surrounded by the Tessellated Border, which binds it into a single symbol.
-In this representation on the Tracing Board, the Border binds not simply the squares, but the entire picture, into a unity.
-The Tassels can be thought of as representing Divine agency, which operates throughout the whole.
+The whole is surrounded by the Tessellated Border which binds it into a single symbol.
+In this representation on the Tracing Board the Border binds not simply the squares, but the entire picture, into a unity.
+The Tessels can be thought of as representing Divine agency which operates throughout the whole.